Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 in [[IRC|How we use IRC]], on Freenode.**

-1. We are developing Diaspora for the latest and greatest browsers, so please update your Firefox, Chrome or Safari to the newest version.
+1. We are developing Diaspora for the latest and greatest browsers, so please update your Firefox, Opera, Chrome or Safari to the newest version.
 We do not currently support any version of Internet Explorer, though support is planned in the future.

 2. On joindiaspora.com, we run the application using <a href="http://code.macournoyer.com/thin/" target="_blank">Thin</a>